Percentage for this week:

 Follow us on Twitter to get the percentage each week!

-Watch a video on the Watering % Adjust
+Watch a Video About Using the Watering % Adjust

 The Watering % Adjust is a percentage of the maximum amount of water you would apply on your landscape in July or August, when temperatures are high, rainfall is scarce and days are long.
 The Watering % Adjust is updated weekly using data collected from a local weather station.